-- (a) A supplementary examination may (not will) be awarded to a student who has obtained marks from 45% to 49% in a first-year course in any Science Faculty department. - (b) A supplementary examination may be awarded to a student who has obtained marks from 40% to 49% in first-year courses in Mathematics, except for MAM1000W, MAM1019H, MAM1043H and MAM1044H, where the conditions in (a) above apply. - (c) A department (other than Mathematics see (b)) may recommend the award of a supplementary examination to a student who has obtained marks from 40% to 44% in a first-year course provided that the Head of the Department submits a written recommendation and motivation to reach the Dean before the meeting of the Faculty Examinations Committee. - (d) Where a student is awarded supplementary examinations in more than three full-year courses or the equivalent, he/she must choose which supplementary examinations to write in terms of the restriction detailed in FB4.1 above.
+- (a) A supplementary examination may (not will) be awarded to a student who has obtained marks from 45% to 49% in a first-year course in any Science Faculty department. - (b) A supplementary examination may be awarded to a student who has obtained marks from 40% to 49% in first-year courses in Mathematics, except for MAM1000W, MAM1019H, MAM1043H, MAM1044H and all MAM courses offered to other faculties, where the conditions in (a) above apply. - (c) A department (other than Mathematics see (b)) may recommend the award of a supplementary examination to a student who has obtained marks from 40% to 44% in a first-year course provided that the Head of the Department submits a written recommendation and motivation to reach the Dean before the meeting of the Faculty Examinations Committee. - (d) Where a student is awarded supplementary examinations in more than three full-year courses or the equivalent, he/she must choose which supplementary examinations to write in terms of the restriction detailed in FB4.1 above.